qmk/qmk_firmware/keyboards/skyloong/gk61/pro/readme.md

 ## The PCB features:
 * QMK & VIA compatibility
 * RGB Matrix backlight
-* The space bar position switch and encoder are interchangeable
+* The space bar position switch can be interchanged with encoder module.

 The following is the QMK Firmware for the Destop 60% keylayout -  designed in Dongguan Jizhi Electronic Technology Co., Ltd